Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     from: FileSource
     to: FileSourceInternal
 - rename-model:
+    from: TextSource
+    to: TextSourceInternal
+- rename-model:
+    from: SsmlSource
+    to: SsmlSourceInternal
+- rename-model:
     from: PlayOptions
     to: PlayOptionsInternal
 - rename-model:
     from: StartCallRecordingRequest
     to: StartCallRecordingRequestInternal
 - rename-model:
+    from: ContinuousDtmfRecognitionOptions
+    to: ContinuousDtmfRecognitionOptionsInternal
+- rename-model:
+    from: SendDtmfOptions
+    to: SendDtmfOptionsInternal
+- rename-model:
+    from: SendDtmfRequest
+    to: SendDtmfRequestInternal
+- rename-model:
     from: ChannelAffinity
     to: ChannelAffinityInternal
 - rename-model:
+    from: DtmfConfigurations
+    to: DtmfConfigurationsInternal
+- rename-model:
     from: RecognizeConfigurations
     to: RecognizeConfigurationsInternal
 - rename-model:
+    from: MediaStreamingConfiguration
+    to: MediaStreamingConfigurationInternal
+- rename-model:
     from: DtmfOptions
     to: DtmfOptionsInternal
 - rename-model:
+    from: SpeechOptions
+    to: SpeechOptionsInternal
+- rename-model:
     from: RecognizeOptions
     to: RecognizeOptionsInternal
+- rename-model:
+    from: Choice
+    to: RecognizeChoiceInternal
+- rename-model:
+    from: MuteParticipantsRequest
+    to: MuteParticipantsRequestInternal
+- rename-model:
+    from: MuteParticipantsResponse
+    to: MuteParticipantsResponseInternal
+- rename-model:
+    from: UnmuteParticipantsRequest
+    to: UnmuteParticipantsRequestInternal
+- rename-model:
+    from: UnmuteParticipantsResponse
+    to: UnmuteParticipantsResponseInternal
+- rename-model:
+    from: CollectTonesResult
+    to: CollectTonesResultInternal
+- rename-model:
+    from: ChoiceResult
+    to: ChoiceResultInternal
+- rename-model:
+    from: SpeechResult
+    to: SpeechResultInternal
+- rename-model:
+    from: ExternalStorage
+    to: ExternalStorageInternal
+- rename-model:
+    from: BlobStorage
+    to: BlobStorageInternal
+- rename-model:
+    from: ContinuousDtmfRecognitionRequest
+    to: ContinuousDtmfRecognitionRequestInternal
+- rename-model:
+    from: SendDtmfResponse
+    to: SendDtmfResponseInternal

 # Remove models
 - remove-model: AddParticipantFailed